maniaplanet/documentation/dedicated-server/matchmaking.md

 - Start a lobby: a dedicated server with a litte specific configuration.
 - Start (or gather) match servers: again, dedicated servers with a little specific configuration.

 The guide will cover the technical aspects.
-If you have any questions or feedback, feel free to join the discussion [todo forum link].
+If you have any questions or feedback, feel free to join the discussion: http://forum.maniaplanet.com/viewtopic.php?f=261&t=27702

 ## Requirements